What we know about the deadly violence in Syria

 Over the weekend, the operation against Assad loyalists spiraled into communal killings.
 Armed men linked to the new regime carried out field executions and spoke of purifying the country, according to eyewitnesses and video verified by CNN.

-The UK-based Syrian Network for Human Rights (SNHR) said on Monday that among the 779 killed, “non-state armed groups” loyal to Assad were responsible for the deaths of 383 people, including 172 members of state security forces and 211 civilians.
-Government forces and affiliated groups were responsible for the deaths of at least 396 people, including “civilians and disarmed militants,” according to SNHR.
+The UK-based Syrian Network for Human Rights (SNHR) said on Tuesday that among the 803 killed, “non-state armed groups” loyal to Assad were responsible for the deaths of 383 people, including 172 members of state security forces and 211 civilians.
+Government forces and affiliated groups were responsible for the deaths of at least 420 people, including “civilians and disarmed militants,” according to SNHR, including 39 children, 49 women, and 27 medical workers.

 How has the new Syrian regime reacted?